Sandish Compound

-Sandy's Compound Enclosure
+The land was acquired by the government for public purposes in 1906, and was named after a Briton who was the Mayor of Bhagalpur.

-Sandy's Compound Enclosure is a cricket ground in Bhagalpur, Bihar.
-The ground is one of the few stadium that has cricket matches for Bihar cricket team and in Bihar.
-The stadium has hosted its only cricket match when Bihar cricket team played against Assam cricket team in 1981 in 1981/82 Ranji Trophy as match was won by Bihar cricket team by innings and 2 runs.
+In 1981, the stadium hosted its only cricket match when Bihar cricket team played against Assam cricket team in the 1981/82 Ranji Trophy.
+Bihar cricket team won the match by an innings and 2 runs.